Insider Guide: Best of Mexico City

 Gentlemen, establish a loan-out policy with your date before you go -- strangers will ask her to dance.

-San Luis Potosí 28, between Mérida and Frontera, Colonia Roma; no phone or website
+Bar San Luis, San Luis Potosí 28, between Mérida and Frontera, Colonia Roma

 Cantina Tío Pepe

 A best of Mexico City time capsule from the late-19th century (which might include the customers), Tío Pepe is for many the DF’s most authentic, old school cantina.